-(ii) Fair value through profit and loss
+- (a) Financial instruments (continued): - (ii) Fair value through profit and loss:

 Financial instruments classified as FVTPL are subsequently measured at fair value at each reporting period with changes in fair value recognized in the statement of comprehensive income in the period in which they occur.
-The Funds' investments and redeemable units are classified as FVTPL.
+The Funds' investment in QuadReal receivable, investments and redeemable units are classified as FVTPL.